davidmcglashan/stringhorse/README.md

 ## Changelog

+### version 2.0.1
+* Fixed a bug in the example.

 ### version 2.0.0
-* Major restructuring of the keep and remove commands to make them logical and powerful
+* Major restructuring of the keep and remove commands to make them logical and powerful.
 * New join command variants: j, jn, j+, jn+
 * Variables can be used in string parameters to commands, e.g. +> $foo$bar $pip